London attack is latest in growing threat of low-tech terror in the West

-A terrorist attack involving a vehicle mowing down pedestrians near Britain's Parliament that killed three on Wednesday is the latest case in what experts say is a growing threat of low-tech terrorism in the West — and bore resemblance to an attack four years ago on a British soldier.
+A deadly terrorist attack involving a vehicle mowing down pedestrians near Britain's Parliament on Wednesday is the latest case in what experts say is a growing threat of low-tech terrorism in the West — and bore resemblance to an attack four years ago on a British soldier.

-At least 20 more people were injured in the latest incident when the 4x4 vehicle slammed into pedestrians on the Westminster Bridge, before crashing into a railing near Parliament.
-A police officer was then stabbed near Britain's House of Commons, officials said.
+Wednesday's terror attack began when the 4x4 vehicle slammed into pedestrians on the Westminster Bridge, before crashing into a railing near Parliament.
+In addition to three people killed in the vehicle attack, a police officer was then fatally stabbed near Britain's House of Commons, officials said.
+The assailant was shot dead.

-Two civilians and the police officer were later confirmed dead by authorities.
-The attacker, thought to be acting alone, was brought down by a gunshot and also died.

 Security experts have warned that such terror attacks, involving vehicles and low-tech weapons, are a growing threat in Europe and the United States and by their nature are very difficult to prevent.